misakimichiba/misakimichiba/README.md

 If you're looking for a fresh graduate to fill a full-stack dev opportunity who is willing to learn and soak up skills like a sponge, feel free to contact me!
 (Portfolio WIP link in bio with contact details)

 - 🔭 I’m currently working on some projects involving node.js and django
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning django and electron

 <h3 align="left">Tech Stack:</h3>